Veneer Meaning in Dentistry: The Secret Behind Transforming Smiles

 You must have heard the term "veneer" being tossed around in various contexts lately.
 But what does it actually mean?
 Well, in a very general sense, a veneer refers to a thin layer or covering that is applied over another surface to enhance its look or to protect it.
 This word is applicable to numerous fields, from construction and furniture to dentistry and even nail polish!

 Take architecture, for instance.
 Here, veneers refer to thin pieces of material, typically wood, that are fixed onto surfaces such as furniture or cabinets to make them look luxurious.
+Apart from decorative purposes, it is also used to protect the material underneath.

-In the field of dentistry, dental veneers refer to thin "shells" of materials such as porcelain or composite resin, that is designed to cover the front surface of teeth.
+Similarly, in the field of dentistry, dental veneers refer to thin "shells" of materials such as porcelain or composite resin, that is designed to cover the front surface of teeth.

 They help fix issues like chips, stains or gaps to give an esthetically pleasing smile.

-dental veneer is a thin shellIn essence, a veneer is much like a mask and serves a dual purpose, that is to improve the outward appearance while often preserving the functionality of the underlying surface.
+dental-veneer-thin-shellIn essence, a veneer is much like a mask and serves a dual purpose, that is to improve the outward appearance while often preserving the functionality of the underlying surface.

 What are dental veneers?